Skip to Content

 • Atherton Tablelands - Private Tour

 Day 8: Atherton Tablelands.
-Departing early from Cairns, you will journey to the Atherton Tablelands' highlands to enjoy stunning panoramic views of this World Heritage-listed area.
-Upon arriving at Danbulla State Forest, you'll visit the Cathedral Fig Tree, a massive 500-year-old strangler tree standing 50 meters tall with a 39-meter trunk circumference.
+Departing early from Cairns, the journey climbs into the highlands of the Atherton Tablelands for sweeping views across this World Heritage-listed region.
+The first stop is Danbulla State Forest to visit the Cathedral Fig Tree, an ancient 500-year-old strangler fig standing around 50 metres tall with a remarkable 39-metre trunk circumference.

 • Eyre Peninsula - Shared Tour